yousefjaser/WahaBot/README.md

 instruction <a href="https://docs.docker.com/get-docker/" target="_blank" rel="noopener">how to install docker -></a>.

 When you are ready - come back and follows the below steps to send the first text message to WhatsApp via HTTP API!

-{{< details "Why Docker?" >}}
-Docker makes it easy to ship all-in-one solution with the runtime and dependencies.
-You don't have to worry about language-specific libraries or chrome installation.

-Also Docker makes installation and update processes so simple, just one command!
-{{< /details >}}

 ## Send your first message